Iron ore: Sources

 Elemental iron is virtually absent on the Earth's surface except as iron-nickel alloys from meteorites and sporadic forms of deep mantle xenoliths.
 Although iron is the fourth most abundant element in Earth's crust, composing about 5% by weight, the vast majority is bound in silicate or, more rarely, carbonate minerals, and smelting pure iron from these minerals would require a prohibitive amount of energy.
 Therefore, all sources of iron used by human industry exploit comparatively rarer iron oxide minerals, primarily hematite.

 Prehistoric societies used laterite as a source of iron ore.
 Before the industrial revolution, most iron was obtained from widely available goethite or bog ore, for example, during the American Revolution and the Napoleonic Wars.
-Historically, much of the iron ore utilized by industrialized societies has been mined from predominantly hematite deposits with grades of around 70% Fe.
+Historically, much of the iron ore used by industrialized societies has been mined from predominantly hematite deposits with grades of around 70% Fe.
 These deposits are commonly referred to as "direct shipping ores" or "natural ores".
 Increasing iron ore demand, coupled with the depletion of high-grade hematite ores in the United States, led after World War II to the development of lower-grade iron ore sources, principally the use of magnetite and taconite.

 Iron ore mining methods vary by the type of ore being mined.
 There are four main types of iron ore deposits worked currently, depending on the mineralogy and geology of the ore deposits.
 These are magnetite, titanomagnetite, hematite, and pisolitic ironstone deposits.

 The origin of iron can be ultimately traced to its formation through nuclear fusion in stars.
 Most of the iron is thought to have originated in dying stars that are large enough to explode as supernovae.
 The Earth's core is thought to consist mainly of iron, but this is inaccessible from the surface.
 Some iron meteorites are thought to have originated from asteroids 1000 km in diameter or larger.